guardrailsio/guardrails-cli/README.md

 ## Pre-Requisites

-To use the GuardRails CLI, you need to have an active account and a CLI token.
+To use the GuardRails CLI, you require an active GuardRails account and a CLI token.

 More information on how to get started can be found [here](https://www.guardrails.io/docs/en/getting-started).

-Your GuardRails account CLI token can be found in the account's setting page on the dashboard.
+Your GuardRails account CLI token can be obtained under `Settings`->`CLI Authentication` on the GuardRails dashboard.

 ## Installation

 ### Installation scripts (Linux / OSX)

-Just paste this command and you're good to go.
-We're assuming that you're using `bash` but you can change it accordingly based on the shell that you're using.
-You might be asked for a password for `sudo` in the process of installation.
+Just paste this command, and you're good to go.
+We're assuming you're using `bash`, but you can change it accordingly based on the shell you're using.
+You might be asked for a password for `sudo` in the installation process.

 ```
 curl -fsSL https://raw.githubusercontent.com/guardrailsio/guardrails-cli/master/etc/scripts/install.sh | bash